trimble-oss/devguide/content/development-practises/vcs-standards-git.md

 being reviewed).
 Once the release branch is deemed stable and passes all testing the branch will be merged into `main` and a tag with the version number will be added.
 The release branch will also be merged back into `develop`.
-Hotfix branches are made from the tag of the release being hotfixed.
+Hotfix branches are made from the tag of the release version number being hotfixed.

 For InnerSource repositories, it is recommended to use the [Forking workflow][8].
 This will allow the maintainer of the InnerSource repository to